TUDelft-MUDE/book/book/propagation_uncertainty/1_Mean_and_Variance_propagation.md

 (01_errorprop)=
 # Mean and Variance propagation laws

-Here, will only consider the propagation of the mean (= expectation) and (co-)variances, and not the transformation of the full PDF or CDF.
+Now, will only consider the propagation of the mean (= expectation) and variance, and not the transformation of the full PDF or CDF.

-The general form of our problem will be given as follows.
+The general form of our problem is given as follows.
 Consider the single function of $m$ random variables

 $$
 X = q(Y)=q(Y_1,\ldots,Y_m)